typsy-dev/documentation/ApiV2.md

 ### Request
 Required
 - email: The email of the user
-- claims: A collection of claims you wish to add the user to
+- claims: A collection of claims you wish to remove the user from
     - key: the name of your external id
     - issuer: who issued the claim (often just your overall account name)